holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

     * Enter **14,000 kg/ha** as the amount of manure applied to this field.
 4. Note that both chemical fertilizer and manure applications can be made on the same field.

-> Holos provides an interactive gauge on the left of the manure tab to show the "**Amount of Stored Manure N Remaining (Poultry) (kg N)**" which will move to reflect the user's application choices and quantify the amount of manure remaining for application.
+> Holos provides an interactive gauge on the left of the manure tab to show the "**Amount of Stored Manure N Remaining (Poultry) (kg N)**" that will move to reflect the user's application choices and quantify the amount of stored manure remaining for application.

 <br>